crystalleat/Rule606_BrokerRouting_Risk/README.md

 This repository contains the analysis, code, and visualizations for the research paper:
 Measuring BrokerDealer Routing Risk and Transparency Using SEC Rule 606 Disclosures

-The project examines publicly available SEC Rule 606 broker-dealer routing data to evaluate venue concentration, routing consistency, and payment for order flow (PFOF) incentives — providing insight into how these factors may impact execution quality and market transparency.
+The project examines publicly available SEC Rule 606 broker-dealer routing data to evaluate venue concentration, routing consistency, and payment for order flow (PFOF) incentives, providing insight into how these factors may impact execution quality and market transparency.

 **Key Features**
 - Data Ingestion & Parsing – Extracts and processes quarterly Rule 606 XML disclosures from multiple brokers.